The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Floer theory preliminaries

 Instead of the gluing length, we also often use a gluing parameter $\gamma \in \mathring{\frakP} = (0,e^{-2})$, with the relation between the two given by

-One can think of the glued surfaces as fibres of a family of Riemann surfaces parametrized by $\gamma$.
-That family can then be extended over $\gamma = 0$ by setting the fibre there to be $S_- \sqcup S_+$.
+One can think of the glued surfaces as fibers of a family of Riemann surfaces parametrized by $\gamma$.
+That family can then be extended over $\gamma = 0$ by setting the fiber there to be $S_- \sqcup S_+$.
 The outcome is a three-manifold $U_\frakP$ with boundary, with a local submersion